 - Pitti Palace.
 Residence of many of Florence ruling families, Palazzo Pitti today is a large complex of art galleries and royal apartments.

 - Boboli’s Gardens.
 Adjoining to the Pitti Palace, the elegant Giardini di Boboli were built in 1418 when Luca Pitti bought this vast land with the aim to build a mansion (Pitti Palace will be built 40 years later).
 One of Florence largest parks, Boboli Gardens are one of the most important examples of Italian gardens of the 16th century.

 - San Lorenzo Cathedral.
 The personal cathedral of the powerful Medici family, San Lorenzo huge church also hosts a museum showing the donations received in the centuries, most of them by the same Medicis.
 Close is also the burial place of the Medicis, known as Cappelle Medicee.

 The whole region of Tuscany is amazing, so if you can stretch your holiday a couple more days, you might like to explore also other cities such as Siena and Pisa and the countryside with a day trip from Florence to the Chianti region and San Gimignano town.
 Click here to check availability and price.

 Florence is not too far from Rome, with Trenitalia’s Frecciarossa or Frecciargento high-speed trains, it takes an hour and a half.
-Check out the prices on Trainline.
+Click here to book and see the prices on RailEurope.